 option, and generates that file by concatenating `/etc/dhcp/dhclient.conf`

 with its own settings.

-#3 Updated by intrigeri almost 5 years ago
+#3 Updated by intrigeri about 5 years ago

 (All that follows is valid on Wheezy.
 Not checked anything newer yet.)

 send host-name "amnesia"; # added by NetworkManager, and is created by the

 On the short term, simply commenting out the line that adds the line we don't want should be enough.

 As suggested on https://mail.gnome.org/archives/networkmanager-list/2014-January/msg00011.html, if using the "keyfile" plugin only (that is, after disabling the "ifupdown" one), adding this to